sjfke/nonbleedingedge/cheatsheets/python.rst

 On September 7, 2022, four new releases were made due to a potential denial-of-service attack: 3.10.7, 3.9.14, 3.8.14, and 3.7.14.

-As of November 2022, Python 3.11.0 is the current stable release.
+As of November 2024, Python 3.12 and 3.13 are bug-fixed releases, with 3.9, 3.10 and 3.11 security fixes only.

-Notable changes from 3.10 include increased program execution speed and improved error reporting
+* `ython Developers Guide - Supported versions <https://devguide.python.org/versions/>`_

 Python on Linux
 ---------------